-As of December 31, 2016, the Bank's executive officers and directors, as a group, beneficially owned an aggregate of 596,426 Class E shares, representing approximately 1.96% (based on 30,343,390 Class E shares outstanding as of December 31, 2016) of all issued and outstanding Class E shares as of such date.
+As of December 31, 2018, the Bank's Executive Officers and Directors, as a group, beneficially owned an aggregate of 268,637 Class E shares, representing approximately 0.87% (based on 30,951,135 Class E shares outstanding as of December 31, 2018) of all issued and outstanding Class E shares as of such date.
 "Beneficial ownership", as the term is used in this section, means the sole or shared power to vote or direct the voting or to dispose or direct the disposition of any security.
-A person is deemed to be the beneficial owner of securities that can be acquired within 60 days from December 31, 2016 through the exercise of any option or through the vesting of any restricted stock or restricted stock units.
+A person is deemed to be the beneficial owner of securities that can be acquired within 60 days from December 31, 2018 through the exercise of any option or through the vesting of any restricted stock or restricted stock units.
 Ordinary shares subject to options that are currently exercisable or exercisable within 60 days, or that constitute restricted stock or restricted stock units that will vest within 60 days, are deemed outstanding for computing the beneficial ownership percentage of the person holding such options, restricted stock or restricted stock units, but are not deemed outstanding for computing the ownership percentage of any other person.

-The following table sets forth information regarding beneficial ownership of the Bank's Class E shares, including stock options and restricted stock units and holdings of unvested stock options and unvested restricted stock units by the Bank's executive officers as of December 31, 2016.
+The following table sets forth information regarding beneficial ownership of the Bank's Class E shares, including stock options and restricted stock units and holdings of unvested stock options and unvested restricted stock units by the Bank's executive officers eligible to receive restricted stock units as of December 31, 2018.
 Except where noted, all holders listed below have sole voting power and investment power over the shares beneficially owned by them.
 Unless otherwise noted, the address of each person listed below is c/o Torre V, Business Park, Avenida La Rotonda, Urb.
 Costa del Este, Panama, Republic of Panama.